-The Wrong Un again start with the same grip as a leg break yet turns the opposite and also generates a bit more bounce creating great confusion for the batsmen.
+The Wrong Un, again starts with the same grip as a leg break, yet turns the opposite.
+Also, generating a bit more bounce, creating great confusion for the batsmen.

-The perfect the Wrong Un you turn your wrist so that instead of coming out the side of the hand it comes out the back.
+To perfect the Wrong Un, you turn your wrist.
+So, that instead of coming out the side of the hand, it comes out the back.
 This change in wrist position allows the ring finger to be spinning the ball the other way.

-So there you have it Spin, Drift, Pace and Variation.
+So, there you have it Spin, Drift, Pace and Variation.
 The four main tools that made Shane Warne the greatest leg spinner of all time.
-Now it’s up to you to practice and the best way to practice is under the guidance of an expert spin coach who can ensure your technique is perfect for fastest results.
+Now, it’s up to you to practice.
+And, the best way to practice is under the guidance of an expert spin coach.
+One who can ensure your technique is perfect for fastest results.

 In addition, you can get coached on your spin bowling technique at Australian Sports Camps.
 ASC run 3 day cricket coaching camps during the Spring and Summer school holidays.
 See: https://australiansportscamps.com.au/camps/cricket/